chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY] add a proper tabulation and limit float length in the final results print-out

- - DONE: [USABILITY] save the final table as a tsv into the run directory

- - DONE: [USABILITY] format the run folders with the list send to the different methods

  - TODO: [USABILITY]: fold the current verbose state into a `-v/--vebose` argument

  - TODO: [USABILITY]: allow a fast analysis re-run by storing actual UP groups analysis in a